 - Christian Gospel Mission is internationally based in South Korea.

-- Christian Gospel Mission is organized in various nations under national titles, such as CGM (Taiwan), CGM (Japan).
+- Christian Gospel Mission is organized in some nations under national titles, such as CGM (Taiwan), CGM (Japan).

-- Pastors / Pre-Pastors / Ministers: CGM appoints various church leaders to manage church affairs under the pastoral system.
+- Pastors / Pre-Pastors / Ministers: Affiliated churches appoint their own leaders to manage church affairs under the pastoral system.

 South Korea: 300